kaelynnlackeyy/CS5100FinalProject/README.md

 - yearly_player_data_includes_player_info.csv: Got player health information from here.

 ## Getting Started
 If you wish to run as is only follow steps 1 and 5.
-If you wish to make updates steps 3, 4, 5 will walk you through how to do that.
+If you wish to make update for a year not between 2017-2023 steps 3, 4, 5 will walk you through how to do that.

 1. Create an AWS MySQL server, and save all login information into `databasebuilder.py`.
 You will also need to save this information into `datainjectionFromAWS.py`.
 2. You will need to replace all CSV files with CSV files containing updated data, and adjust the `databasebuilder.py` to handle the differences in these files.
 Adjust the function fill_database and personal_player_stats to reflect the new CSVs you will be loading in.